- Email Retention Service: Google Vault

 See Legal requirements for archiving (all state employees) below.

 - Students can choose to keep their Gmail messages for as long as they have their accounts.
-There is no storage limit in Gmail and Google Drive.
+There is storage in Gmail and Google Drive.

 Avoid deleting any message that you might need again.
-With your unlimited email storage in G Suite, you never have to delete anything and can keep it as long as you want.
+With your email storage in Google Workspace you may never have to delete anything and can keep it as long as you your account is active.

 Use the Gmail “Archive” button to remove messages from your Inbox and help to keep it tidy; all your messages will be stored in “All Mail.”
 To retrieve a message, you can search for it from your Inbox or select “All Mail” and search for it.
 See: